RommelTJ/sql_and_postgresql_notes/Section4/Section4.md

 * Looks at many rows and calculates a single value.
 * Words like 'most', 'average', 'least' are a sign that you need to use an aggregation.

+## Notes on Joins

+* Table order between FROM and JOIN frequently makes a difference.
+* We must give context if column names collide.
+* Tables can be renamed using the 'AS' keyword.
+* There are a few kinds of joins.